peterbono/ux-seo-audit-agent/README.md

   usability and conversion rate.
 Collectively, these extra signals go beyond a simple GPT prompt to provide concrete data for growth and conversion optimisation.

+  A **zoning engine** groups all recommendations into familiar page zones – Meta (head), Navigation & Header, Hero & CTA, Main Content, Trust & Social Proof, Growth & Promotions, Footer & Compliance, Accessibility & Semantic, and Design & UX.
+This helps you see which part of your page needs attention.
+When you analyse a competitor, the tool adds example notes to the relevant zones highlighting where the competitor performs better (e.g., more prominent CTAs or stronger trust signals).
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
  - **Content gap analysis** – highlights important keywords and H2